melaniebcohen/hh-challenge/README.md

 <h3 align="center">o͡͡͡╮░ O ◡ O ░╭o͡͡͡</h3>

 ## Updates based on Helpful Human feedback
-- Transitioned to CSS Flexbox in order to more accurately adhere to the designs
+- Transitioned to CSS Flexbox in order to more accurately adhere to the designs (note: the app is no longer responsive to make sure it's closer to the design specs)
 - Current page number is now differentiated
 - Elements not in the designs have been removed (specifically 'All Colors' option and color names)
 - Search bar is functional for both hex codes and color families (error handling would be a future improvement)